Keep on Learning

 Accommodation and Accessibility Services FAQs

 Yes, all accommodations will be honored.
 Please note that the Accessibility Services Center does not have specific information about how each course will be delivered.
 Reach out to your instructors to discuss how changes in instruction will impact you.

 If you need additional help in communicating with your instructors about accommodations, please feel free to share our new faculty resources link that you can access by clicking here.

 If you need additional disability-related accommodations, contact ASC as soon as possible to discuss your needs.
 You can email email@example.com.

 You can email firstname.lastname@example.org with questions.
 All student meetings will be conducted remotely until further notice.
 Students should work directly with their faculty and IT and/or Canvas Support to provide virtual testing with appropriate accommodations.

 Other Supports Available to Students

-We know that uprooting your life and making drastic changes in response to a crisis can be overwhelming.
-LVAIC recently published a list of resources and supports available to help ease some of the challenges that students may be facing.
-These include resources for internet, bill forgiveness, free access to textbooks and resources for storage and rental cars.
+We know that the last couple of years have been challenging.
+LVAIC published a list of resources and supports available to help ease some of the challenges that students may be facing.
+These include resources for internet, bill forgiveness, free access to textbooks, and resources for storage and rental cars.
 If you are interested in learning more, click here for the full list.